jacksondc/delay.js/readme.md

 ##Customization
 ###Time
-Set the amount of time to wait before confirmation (in milliseconds) with the `data-delay-time` property.
+Set the amount of time to wait before confirmation (in milliseconds) with the `data-delay-time` attribute.
 Defaults to `5000`.

 ###Success
-Set the button's success text, which should prompt for an undo.
+Set the button's success text, which prompts a user for an undo, with the `data-delay-success` attribute.
 Defaults to "Undo".

 ###Default
-Set the button's default text, for when the user's action is over.
+Set the button's default text, for when the user's action is over, with the `data-delay-default` attribute.
 Defaults to whatever it said when the page loaded.

 ##Hooks
 ###Delay-started event